Top Pick 2026

 Can I apply for the 30% ruling if I am already living in the Netherlands?

 No. One of the key requirements is that you must be recruited or transferred from abroad.
-Specifically, you must have been living more than 150 kilometers from the Dutch border for at least 16 of the 24 months before your Dutch employment started.
+Specifically, you must have been living more than 150 kilometres from the Dutch border for at least 16 of the 24 months before your Dutch employment started.
 If you were already living in the Netherlands when you were hired, you do not qualify.

 What happens to the 30% ruling if I leave and return to the Netherlands?